hamidrashidi98/hamidrashidi98/README.md

 |[⬜](#)|[⬜](#)|[⬜](#)|
 |[⬜](#)|[⬜](#)|[⬜](#)|

-*Note*: This is a simple demo.
-For a fully interactive game, check out my repositories or try the links above to play a basic version!
+*Note*: This is a static demo.
+Check my repositories for updates on the interactive version or try the links above to see the game layout!

 ## 🛠️ Skills
 - HTML, CSS, JavaScript